izak/ib.haip/README.txt

   sudo bin/haip -vv --wait=2 --route 1/10.0.0.10/10.0.0.1/eth0 \
     --route 2/10.0.0.10/10.0.0.2/ppp0

+To simulate a link outage, drop the first fake address to make it unpingable:

+  sudo ip addr del 10.0.0.2/32 dev lo

+Switchover should occur within a few seconds with this setup.
+Repeat the first command to add it back, and it should switch back again.

 The --route options specifies a weight/local_ip/remote_ip/device for each route.
 Lower weights are preferred over higher ones.
 The remote_ip is pinged, using local_ip as source address.
 If it fails, the lowest non-failed route